Jason1165/Clyde-Pacman/README.md

 ##### 05/26/2022
 Jason: Completed Ghost class and made ghosts move in a random direction for now.
 Fixed some methods in Maze where inputs were x which could be confused with this.x.

+Ryan: Made small adjustments to data types of instance variables for Pacman class.
+Made pacman move continuously in the direction of a key press and accounted for boundaries.